o-power/dashing-data/README.md

 - If the user has no subscription or an expired subscription, then they will be redirected to the choose subscription plan page when they try to save the chart.
 - If the user has no subscription or an expired subscription, then they will be redirected to the choose subscription plan page when they try to create a paid chart (e.g. line chart).
 - If the user has an active subscription and they try to pay for another subscription, the payment will be prevented and the user will be redirected away.
+- The admin panel is customized to show the BarChart or LineChart on the same page as the parent model UserChart.
+- A custom context processor is used to handle the uploaded data without saving it in a database.
+The user can only save the data in the database when they have an active subscription.
 - The Django messages framework is used to communicate information, warnings and errors to the user.
 - The static files are served using Amazon S3.